 Berlin, stop and think!
 You are dancing with death.
 Poster, Berlin, 1920s.

 Abstract: The biblical book of Revelations - commonly known as the Apocalypse, or the Revelations of Saint John - is revealed as a significant source for scenarist Thea von Harbou and director Fritz Lang in developing the narrative structure and pictorial themes of their 1927 silent film Metropolis.
 An analysis of the film and accompanying novelisation is undertaken to identify biblical elements included in the director's original cut of November 1926.
 It is revealed that subsequent editing by an American team under the direction of scriptwriter Channing Pollock largely excised this material from the version placed on general release worldwide in 1927 and generally available until the discovery of a near-complete, original director’s cut in 2008.
-Metropolis can now be seen as a reflection of the chaos, insecurity and rampant hedonism present in Weimar Germany's capital Berlin during the early 1920s, with it's population experiencing a sense of impending apocalypse.
-The integration of Catholic motifs and narrative elements throughout the film is most obvious in the presentation of the dual Maria character as both the Holy One (Virgin Mary) and the Whore of Babylon; of Joh Fredersen as the God of Metropolis; and his son Freder as the Christ-like Son of God and saviour of Metropolis.
+Metropolis can now be seen as a reflection of the chaos, insecurity and rampant hedonism present in Weimar Germany's capital Berlin during the early 1920s, with it's population experiencing a sense of impending apocalypse - a premonition which was to come to fruition with the rise of the NAZI regime under Adolf Hitler during the 1930s.
+Metropolis has been included in the 1995 list of important films cited by the Vatican.
+The integration of Catholic motifs and narrative elements throughout the film is most obvious in the presentation of the dual Maria character as both the Holy One (Virgin Mary) and the Whore of Babylon; of Joh Fredersen as the God-like master of Metropolis, though bearing a Godless lack of compassion; and his son Freder as the mediator - aka.
+Son of God - and ultimate saviour of the city.
 This reading reinforces the stated theme of both the book and film that The mediator between head and hands must be the heart.
-Metropolis is now seen as a cry for compassion amidst a time of radical change in Germany.
+In light of the rediscovery of the director's cut, Metropolis can now seen as a cry for compassion during a time of chaos and radical political, social and economic change in Germany.
+It highlights the futility of violent revolution based around class conflict, and instead points to conciliation and cooperation as the pathway to peace and societal stability and prosperity.

 The theme of Metropolis, intertitle card, 1927.